logston/plog/_posts/2014-12-24-Time-Warner-Cable.rst

 .. image:: /media/2014-12-24-Time-Warner-Cable/ping-test_7_1.png

 Wow!
 That's a lot of pink!
 Were the timeouts that evenly dispersed?
-I know there were quite a number of them.
+And I know there were quite a number of them, but that many?
 Approximately 12% of packets were dropped (ie. timed out).
 Lets thin out the data a bit to see the distribution of timeouts.

-Also to note, there seems to be some periodicity to the increases in ping durations.
+Also to note, there seems to be some periodicity to the spikes in ping durations.

 Plausible causes: